CRAFT: Coaching Reinforcement Learning Autonomously using Foundation Models for Multi-Robot Coordination Tasks: Method

 \subsection{Reward Function Generation Module}

-Based on natural language description $l_k$, we generate a subtask-specific reward $R_k$ for subtask $\mathcal{M}_k$ in executable code.
-Compared to describing the curriculum through environment configurations~\cite{eurekaverse} or PDDL~\cite{llm-pddl}, specifying the task as a reward provides greater flexibility in representing diverse subtasks across different domains.
-Furthermore, translating the reward into executable code enables seamless integration with existing environments and algorithms.
-In this subsection, we describe the generation of the initial base reward $R^0_k$.
-Here, the superscript denotes the refinement index, where $R^0_k$ is the base reward for subtask k, while $R^j_k$ denote the reward obtained after the $j$-th refinement that will be discussed in Section~\ref{subsec: reward_refinement}.
+For each subtask $\mathcal{M}_k$, CRAFT translates the natural language description $l_k$ into a reward function as executable code.
+Since the initial reward may not train a successful policy, CRAFT \textit{iteratively} refines the reward for the subtask.
+This subsection describes the generation of the initial reward $R_k^0$ from $l_k$.
+The superscript denotes the refinement index, with $R_k^j$ representing the reward after $j$ rounds of refinement.
+The refinement procedure is described in Section~\ref{subsec: reward_refinement}.

-To generate a base reward function $R^0_k$, we prompt the LLM with the language description of the environment, current subtask description $l_k$, and an example reward function.
-Since writing reward functions from scratch for high-dimensional multi-agent systems can be challenging, we provide example reward functions, which are simple, structured variations of the environment-provided rewards, along with helper functions for state processing.
+To generate $R_k^0$, we prompt the LLM with the environment description, the current subtask description $l_k$, and an example reward function with helper functions, which provide task-relevant structure and simplify processing of high-dimensional robot states.
 For instance, in the bimanual manipulation task shown in Fig.~\ref{fig:reward_refinement}, a helper function \texttt{self.\_get\_tilt\_degree\_cosine()} is provided to compute the cosine value of the pot’s tilt angle.
-Since curriculum learning should exploit knowledge acquired in previous subtasks, we also include the reward functions from earlier subtasks as additional context in the prompt.

-When writing a reward function, we prompt the LLM to separate the reward into reward components (e.g. \texttt{lift\_ reward}, \texttt{balance\_reward} in Fig.~\ref{fig:reward_refinement}) during training time.
-These logs will later be provided as reward component learning curves for reward refinements in Section~\ref{subsec: reward_refinement}.
-After reward generation, we train a policy $\pi_k^0$ with the base reward function $R_k^0$ via MARL, such as MAPPO~\cite{mappo}.
-We note that as we assume using CTDE MARL framework, we are designing a reward for a team, rather than specific agents.
+We also include reward functions from earlier subtasks as the prompt context to exploit knowledge acquired in previous curriculum stages.
+In addition, we instruct the LLM to decompose the reward into interpretable components (e.g. \texttt{lift\_ reward}, \texttt{balance\_reward} in Fig.~\ref{fig:reward_refinement}), whose learning curves are later used for reward refinement in Section~\ref{subsec: reward_refinement}.
+Finally, we note that we design a reward for \textit{the team} rather than for specific agents, and train an initial policy $\pi_k^0$ using a CTDE MARL algorithm such as MAPPO~\cite{mappo}.